impiaaa/mastodon_import_emoji/README.md

 `--hide`
 	Hide imported emoji from the emoji picker

+`--no-overwriting`
+	By default, the script will remove any custom emoji with the same shortcode as a new one before adding the new one.
+This disables that functionality, and will not import any emoji with conflicting shortcodes.

 ### Commands
 `steamgame [appid|title]`
 	Import all emotes from a Steam game, either given its numeric